Silver Endeavour: The World’s Most Expensive Cruise Ship

 “There are a lot of expedition ships,” Greenberg says.
 “Many are older vessels — converted trawlers, old research ships or former Coast Guard ships.
 They’re big on adventure, but not on comfort or communications.”

-Breathtaking sunsets in Galapagos, aboard Silversea’s Silver Origin. /Photo by Peter Shanks
+Breathtaking sunsets in Galápagos, aboard Silversea’s Silver Origin./Photo by Peter Shanks

 This means oversized cabins (in reality, suites) that offer balconies, previously a rarity in the expedition sector.
 It means gourmet cuisine, and it means a crew that included not only waiters and butlers that cater to a well-traveled guest’s every whim but also a crack team of expedition guides to provide skilled interpretation in these remote places.

 Climbing into a kayak to paddle within kissing distance of mammoth icebergs was still adventurous, but it was hardly roughing it.
-Initially Silversea’s competition scoffed.
+Initially, Silversea’s competition scoffed.
 Today, one line after another is playing catch-up, using increasingly well-appointed ships as catnip for a sophisticated and eager audience venturing more deeply and knowledgeably to places that once were off-limits.

 “My last time in Antarctica I did a kayak trip,” says Greenberg, who urges anyone headed to the seventh continent to gear up for a paddling experience at least once.
 “It was the lack of sound that I first noticed.
 It’s just me, I’m in the middle of a body of water that was once a forbidden place and you’re forced to reassess your priorities, your life.
 You’ll know, then, this is why you came to Antarctica.”